sagi21805/LearnixOS-Book/src/ch02-01-legacy-legacy-legacy.md

 ```
 - [x] Read kernel from disk

-Although everything seems correct now, at data from the disk should now be in memory, it will still not compile and boot properly.
+Although everything seems correct now, and data from the disk should now be in memory, it will still not compile and boot properly.
 But I will leave it as a challenge for you!
-If you want to know the solution, look at the commits in the [walkthrough](https://github.com/sagi21805/LearnixOS-Book-Walkthrough/), they fixed the problem and it boots!